iliana-marquez/working-hours-analyser/README.md

    - **Fix**: Add instructions on how to add the service to the calendar and grant access to it.
    ---
    - **Issue**: Users my have added the servie to the calendar, but not granted the needed access of at least read only show all details
-   - **Cause**: Some corporate calendars may restrict access to external accounts or user might not know hot to grant the needed access.
+   - **Cause**: Some corporate calendars may restrict access to external accounts or user might not know how to grant the needed access.
    - **Fix**: Inform user if permissions are missing, show the exact steps to grant the needed access to the service account and highlight potential Google Workspace admin restrictions.

 - **Last Minute Bugs**